flov/Hitchlog/README.md

 Hitchhiking is my favorite way of transportation.
 Whenever I had time to travel i chose hitchhiking before car pooling and trains.
-It is a great way to get in touch with the local population and get a glimpse of the life of a completely other personality.
+It is a great way to get in touch with the local people and to get a glimpse of the life of a completely other personality.
 When I managed to go a long tour of about 1000 kms in one day i’ve felt energised and quite happy about my day spent on the road, meeting all these people coming from different backgrounds.
+Additionally I also felt that I deserve to be there more than any other tourist :P

 After a while it was quite difficult for me to remember all these different people and the stories that were connected to it.
 Additionaly it would have been nice to